mohammedf2606/Hospital-Heroes/README.md

 ![Target device drop-down menu.](https://developer.android.com/studio/images/run/deploy-run-app.png)

-Android Studio will installs your app on you connected device and starts it.
+Android Studio will install the app on your connected device and automatically launch it.

 ## Running the Tests

-When at the root of the source code repository, open terminal and run the command below
+When at the root of the source code repository, open Terminal and run the command below

 `gradle test`